-Ramshorn Snail (Planorbella duryi) Snail Species Profile
+Ramshorn Snail (Planorbella duryi) Species Profile & Care Guide

 The Ramshorn Snail is a peaceful little snail that usually minds their own business.
 Sometimes you may see them swimming with their belly up on the surface of the water.
 Some people believe that these snails produce tiny threads that allow them to swing across areas in the tank like a spiders thread.